percona/k8spxc-docs/docs/update.md

 instance to be updated last, preventing possible connection issues until the whole cluster is updated to the new settings.

-You can configure Percona XtraDB Cluster upgrade as follows:
+You can configure Percona XtraDB Cluster upgrade via the `deploy/cr.yaml` configuration file as follows:

+1. Make sure that `spec.updateStrategy` option is set to `SmartUpdate`.

-1. First of all you should patch the Custom Resource version in the `spec.crVersion` field for your cluster to match the the Custom Resource Definition upgrade [you have done](update.md#manual-upgrade) while upgrading the Operator.
-The appropriate patch command for the cluster named `cluster1` looks as follows:
+2. Change `spec.crVersion` option to match the version of the Custom Resource Definition upgrade [you have done](update.md#manual-upgrade) while upgrading the Operator:

-    ``` {.bash data-prompt="$" }
-    $ kubectl patch pxc cluster1 --type=merge --patch '{"spec":{"crVersion":"{{ release }}"}}'
+    ```yaml
+    ...
+    spec:
+      crVersion: {{ release }}
+      ...
     ```

-2. Change the `upgradeOptions.apply`  option from `Disabled` to one of the following values:
+3. Change the `upgradeOptions.apply`  option from `Disabled` to one of the following values:

     * `Recommended` - [scheduled](operator.md#upgradeoptions-schedule) upgrades